PrajaktaShirke29/oracleApex/README.md

 This application will give you the basic information of how to create the oracle application with the javascript and UI in dynamic way.

+This application has limit to the converter where crome can convert only 44 words, [etc](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)